The new age of for profit Britain requires a monopoly of increasing, maximum profit commodities.

 ( We do not know how many deaths have not been notified, so have no definite number of deaths

-Shockingly a third of deaths are not of natural causes, why weren’t this two thirds transferred to medical hospitals that might have saved them ?
+Shockingly a third of deaths are not of natural causes.
+And why weren’t those two thirds who died of natural causes not transferred to medical hospitals that might have saved them ?

 Where these natural causes pneumonia, heart failure, caused by medication as why else would so many die ?